 Ongoing projects include The Voice Imitator, a creative collaboration of 104 paintings and 104 piano pieces based on the short prose by Thomas Bernhard, which won a 2013 NYFA award.
 In 2014, Anna gave her first commencement speech, Believe the Bird, and moved to New Orleans with her husband, Yotam Haber, a composer.
 Anna’s drawings and writings have been published in the Massachusetts Review, Virginia Quarterly, and Agni, and a selection of The Voice Imitator paintings was on view in a 2015 solo show at the gallery of the German Consulate NYC and in a 2016 two-person show at Sapar Contemporary in Tribeca.

 Live Drawing Cycle, Dartmouth Biennial, Hood Museum Courtyard, 2015

-2015 commissions included a three-month cycle of daily live drawings transmitted from New Orleans to the Dartmouth Biennial, as well as a museum commission for Fitchburg, MA, in which Anna was embedded as a visiting artist in a daily newspaper for 26 days.
+2015 commissions included a three-month cycle of daily live drawings transmitted from New Orleans to the Dartmouth Biennial in Hanover, NH, as well as a museum commission for Fitchburg, MA, in which Anna was embedded as a visiting artist in a daily newspaper for 26 days.
 Read more about it in Creative Review (UK).
 The project received two New England Newspaper & Press Association awards.
 In 2019-20 she worked on SER DU MIG, a collaboration with CoreAct, in Copenhagen, Denmark, which just premiered at Teater Grob.

-Anna’s paintings and works on paper are included in numerous private collections in the US, Europe, Asia, and Australia, as well as in the Stedelijk Museum, Amsterdam.
+Anna’s works are included in numerous private collections in the US, Europe, Asia, and Australia, as well as in the Stedelijk Museum, Amsterdam.
 She recently taught in the Foundation Department at the Kansas City Art Institute, and prior to that, in the Fine Arts Department at the University of New Orleans.